tommyettinger/delongator/README.md

 (about 2 million) and doing any bitwise math on the result to force JS to keep it in the 32-bit range.
 To ensure the input is actually a 32-bit int and not some double-precision monster, a do-nothing bitwise math operation is all that is needed.
+Here, my preferred way to do nothing to a number `n` is `(n | 0)` .

 # Get

 Depends on libGDX 1.12.1 !
 Rips it apart with tooth and claw!
 This should be available by at least JitPack!
-Because this is for GWT, you will need a `:sources` dependency!
+Because this is for GWT, you will need a `:sources` dependency, but that is all you need!
+You don't need to add anything to core.

 You may want a more recent commit hash, typically the most-recent non-SNAPSHOT version